FAQ's

 This guide has been meticulously developed on-site by the FFP team.
 It is part of FFP's copyrighted materials and is distributed exclusively to registered participants for personal use.
 Redistribution or publication of its contents is strictly prohibited.

-Note: All schedules and fares are subject to change.
-We recommend verifying availability and departure times in advance through the operator websites or the FFP route guide.
+Note: All schedules are subject to change.
+We recommend verifying availability and departure times in advance through the operator websites.

-There are three mandatory intermediate control gates along the route, which will operate on the following dates.
+There are three mandatory checkpoints that serve as control gates along the route, which will operate on the following dates.
 You must have your FPP passport stamped by event staff at each gate:

 If you arrive at a gate outside of its operating hours, don't worry - our tracking system will register your passage.
 You can simply get your passport stamped at the next gate.